 Do you have an infrastructure in place?
 Has it increased your awareness, enhanced communication, and has it led to accurate documentation?

 Most importantly, does it provide you with analytics – you can use?

-Here’s the bottom line: are you able to collect all of the data that you need?
+Are you able to collect all the data that you need?

 If not, what is affecting this?
 This must be tackled.

 For you to capture analytics that’ll help you look back on this year and prepare for 2020, you need Proactive Operations in place.

 If your answer is “No,” please keep reading.